Robert Parish: Legacy

-Parish is known for his defense, his rebounding, and his ability to run the fast break.
+Parish is known for his defense, his rebounding, his shot blocking and his ability to run the fast break.
 Fellow Hall-of-Famer and teammate Bill Walton once called Parish "probably the best medium-range shooting big man in the history of the game".
 His trademark was his jump shot, which traversed a very high arc before falling.

 "There was no showmanship to Robert's game," said Walton.
 "There was the rebounding.
 There was the defense.
 There was the scoring.
 There was the setting of screens.
 There was the way he ran the floor.
 How many centers in today's NBA do any of that"?
+Another part of Parish’s legacy is his longevity and durability he only missed 73 games throughout his 21 year career, putting him at the top of many NBA statistics involving game played. he later admitted that one of his keys to longevity was never playing basketball during the offseason.

 Parish was inducted into the Centenary College Athletics Hall of Fame in 1988, the Louisiana Sports Hall of Fame in 2001, and the College Basketball Hall of Fame in 2006.

-In 1996, Parish, along with teammates Larry Bird, Kevin McHale, Nate Archibald, and Bill Walton, was selected as one of the 50 Greatest Players in NBA History.
-On January 18, 1998, the Celtics retired Parish's famous #00 jersey at halftime of a Celtics–Indiana Pacers game; Bird (who was then head coach of the Pacers) and McHale were present for the ceremony.
+In 1996, Parish, along with teammates Larry Bird, Kevin McHale, Nate Archibald and Bill Walton, was selected as one of the 50 Greatest Players in NBA History.
+On January 18, 1998, the Celtics retired Parish's famous #00 jersey at halftime of a Celtics–Indiana Pacers game with Bird (who was then head coach of the Pacers) and McHale present for the ceremony.
 He was inducted into the Basketball Hall of Fame in 2003.
 In October 2021, Parish was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time and chose Parish as the 74th greatest player in NBA history.

 "He was there for every practice," McHale said of Parish.
 "For every game.
 He very seldom missed anything, including assignments on the floor.
-His longevity is unbelievable, but his dependability was just as impressive".
+His longevity is unbelievable but his dependability was just as impressive".